Jérémy Morel

-Jérémy Morel (born 2 April 1984) is a professional footballer who plays as a centre-back for Montagnarde.
-Born in France, he opted to represent the Madagascar national team internationally.
+Jérémy Morel (born 2 April 1984) is a former professional footballer who plays as a centre-back.
+Born in France, he played for the Madagascar national team.

 Club career

 Lorient

-Born in Lorient, Morel made his senior debut for FC Lorient at the age of 19, coming on as a substitute for Pape Malick Diop in Lorient's Ligue 2 1–0 defeat at home to FC Gueugnon on 19 April 2003.
+Born in Lorient to a Malagasy father and a French mother, Morel made his senior debut for FC Lorient at the age of 19, coming on as a substitute for Pape Malick Diop in Lorient's Ligue 2 1–0 defeat at home to FC Gueugnon on 19 April 2003.
 He played only one other match (a Ligue 2 match) in the 2002–03 season.
 In the next three seasons, he progressively played more matches for Lorient.
 Morel played 28 matches in Lorient's 2005–06 Ligue 2 season in which Lorient finished in third position; they were thus promoted to Ligue 1 for the 2006–07 season.

 Marseille

 On 19 June 2011, Morel ended his nine-year senior spell with Lorient to join Ligue 1 club Olympique de Marseille, signing a contract that would last until 30 June 2015.